malaga-guru-logo-main-scaled-3malaga-guru-logo-main-scaled-3Official Malaga Guru logomalaga-guru-logo-main-scaled-3

 Malaga Film Festival

-Every March, the Malaga city centre undergoes yet another glamorous makeover, this time for the Festival de Málaga.
+Every March, Malaga city centre undergoes yet another glamorous makeover, this time for the Festival de Málaga.

-The star-studded opening night, historically attended by the biggest names in Spain’s film industry, is broadcast live on a massive screen in Plaza de la Constitución, allowing everyone to share in the magic.
+The star-studded opening night, historically attended by some of the biggest names in Spain’s film industry, is one of the highlights.

-“Biznaga” awards
+Prestigious “Biznaga” awards

 The 2026 Malaga Film Festival